 Domains often represent continuous mathematical domains, for example, a domain

-would have eltype(d) == Int
+d representing the interval [0,1] would have eltype(d) == Int but still

-have 0.2 in d
+have 0.2 in d return true.

-The DomainSets.jl contains an abstract type Domain{T}
+DomainSets.jl contains an abstract type Domain{T}.
+All subtypes of Domain{T}

-must implement the domain interface, and in addition support convert(Domain{T}, d)
+must implement the domain interface, and in addition support convert(Domain{T}, d).